opengisch/QgisModelBaker/docs/background_info/usabilityhub/technical_concept.md

 - `metaconfig` to describe that it is a *metaconfiguration file*.
 - `toml` to describe that it is a meta attribute file written in TOML
 - `sql` to describe that it is a SQL query file that can be used when creating the database
-- `layertree` to describe that it is a *toppingfile* that defines the legend representation
+- `layertree` to describe that it is a *toppingfile* that defines the legend representation (outdated: see `projecttopping`)
+- `projecttopping` to describe that it is a *toppingfile* that defines a qgis project setting (includes the full layertree implementation and replaces that)
 - `qml` to describe that it is a *toppingfile* that can contain styling and form configurations for a QGIS layer
+- `qlr` to describe that it is a *toppingfile* that can contain the definition of a QGIS layer
 - `referenceData` to describe that it is a data file (e.g. a transfer file or a catalog)

 #### Generic